 Both clients and freelancers alike have the option to cancel the contract at any time before funds are released.
 If the contract is canceled, funds in escrow are returned to the client within seven business days using their original form of payment.

 Upwork Direct Contract Pros

 1. Lower fees

-As we all know, Upwork charges a sliding scale 5-20% fee for all on-platform contracts – which, if it weren’t for Direct Contracts and the Bring Your Own Client (BYO) programs, would naturally deter freelancers from encouraging their off-site clients to join the platform.
+As we all know, Upwork charges a flat 10% fee for all on-platform contracts – which, if it weren’t for Direct Contracts and the Bring Your Own Client (BYO) programs, would naturally deter freelancers from encouraging their off-site clients to join the platform.

 When you send Direct Contracts to your off-site clients, those freelancer fees are lessened to a flat 3.4%.

 Pro-Tip: Top Rated freelancers can also invite their clients to sign up for Upwork via the Bring Your Own Client to Upwork program and pay a 0% fee.
-But unlike Direct Contracts, the freelancer has to be Top Rated, and the client has to create an Upwork account.
+But unlike Direct Contracts, the freelancer has to be Rising Talent or Top Rated, and the client has to create an Upwork account.